cedric05/dothttp/README.md

 - [x] variable substitution
 - [x] properties file
-- [ ] support various data types like json, text (headers should be added autometically)
+- [x] support various data types like json, text (headers should be added autometically)
-- [ ] update README.md to explain syntax
+- [ ] update README.md to explain syntax and examples to refer
 - [ ] tests
 - [ ] file uploads
 - [x] should handle exceptions, only message should be shown.